mwarning/KadNode/README.md

   * `shutdown`
     Shutdown the daemon.

-## NOTES / LIMITATIONS
+## LIMITATIONS

+  * KadNode cannot resolve its own node id without other nodes present.
-  * No support for NAT traversal, yet.
+  * No NAT-traversal was implemented yet.
   * Kademlia drops announcements after 30 minutes.
 Those need to be refreshed.
   * Blacklisted addreses are stored in a LRU cache of maximal 10 entries.

-## LIMITATIONS / BUGS

-  * KadNode cannot resolve its own node id without other nodes present.
-  * No NAT-traversal was implemented yet.

 ## LICENSE